-Etsy the online e-commerce website focusing on handmade goods, crafts and vintage items, has continually come under fire due to incessant copyright infringement found in its marketplace shops.
-This shouldn’t come as a surprise given that the site has over almost 1.4 million active sellers with almost 30 million items listed each year.
+Etsy the online e-commerce website focusing on handmade goods, crafts, and vintage items, has continually come under fire due to incessant copyright infringement found in its marketplace shops.
+This shouldn’t come as a surprise given that the site has almost 4.3 million active sellers with almost 60 million items listed in 2020.
 The majority of sales are not through large corporate entities with the benefit of legal counsel but rather by individuals or small businesses that neglect their due diligence when purchasing goods for sale in the Etsy Marketplace.
 The result is that many Etsy stores contain dozens of similar items that are likely cases of copyright infringement.
 The incidents are not isolated either, but happen often enough for artists claiming Etsy sellers are ripping off their designs to become a popular topic on discussion boards across the internet.

 Here is a typical scenario: an artist is surfing through Etsy looking for a Mother’s Day gift, when on the screen they are confronted with their own artistic work adorning a t-shirt, a hat or a nice fluffy pillow.
 Outraged, they contact Etsy and ask for removal of the item only to find it popping up by a new seller a week later, leaving the artist feeling helpless and frustrated.
 Unfortunately, while Etsy has become more aggressive in dealing with infringement over the past couple of years, the problem is far from resolved.